yahya3867/Comparative-Analysis-of-BERT-and-GPT-for-MLC-and-SLC/README.md

-# GPT vs BERT in MLC&SLC
+# GPT vs BERT in MLC & SL-MLG
-Comparative Analysis of BERT and GPT for Multiclass Label Classification  (MLC) and Singleclass Label Classification (SLC) ​
+Comparative Analysis of BERT and GPT for Multiclass Label Classification  (MLC) and Single Label from Multi-Label Ground Truth (SL-MLG)